Skip to content

 Provisioning state machine

 CreateTenantCommand returns immediately.
-The handler writes the AppTenantInfo row, writes a TenantProvisioning aggregate with a list of steps (apply migrations, run module seeders, mark active), buffers the admin password in ITenantInitialPasswordBuffer (singleton), and queues a Hangfire TenantProvisioningJob.
+The handler writes the AppTenantInfo row, writes a TenantProvisioning record with four ordered steps — Database, Migrations, Seeding, CacheWarm — buffers the admin password in ITenantInitialPasswordBuffer (singleton), and queues a Hangfire TenantProvisioningJob.

 The job picks up the work, walks each step idempotently, and updates the persisted state.
 If any step throws, the step is marked Failed, the overall state is Failed, and the buffered admin password is left in place.
 RetryTenantProvisioning resumes from the first failed step.